floss1138/dxMagic/README.md

 ### Installing dxMagic
 dxMagic is just a collection of Perl scripts.
 Excel creation requires the *Excel::Writer::XLSX* module to be installed.  *Spreadsheet::Read* is required for the xlsx read subroutine.
 This also requires  *Spreadsheet::ParseXLSX*.
 Once Spreadsheet read isinstalled,`xlscat` command is available and very handy for teseting.
 `xlscat -i` is particularly handy to show a summary of sheet names and size only.
 For Windows, install Strawberry Perl; use cpan to install cpanm,`cpan App::cpanminus`,  then install the modules with the cpanm command, for example `cpanm Excel::Writer::XLSX`.
-Edit the script headers to create the necessary folders (with appropriate slash separators for your OS).
+Edit the script headers to create the necessary folders (with appropriate slash separators for your OS).  dxMagicbuilder is an install script to setup a test environment with SAMBA shares. dxMagicbuilder is a hacked version of the dbdotcad build script.
+Its a mess.
+For testing via an ssh session try using screen.  `screen`, `ctrl a + c` creates a new screen, `ctrl a + d detaches the screen session leaving the processes running.
+`ctrl a + n` for next screen, `ctrl a + p` for previous screen.  `screen -ls` to list screen sessions, reconnect with `screen -r <screen-shown-via-ls>`

 ## A note on file formats ##
 .dwg AutoKAD proprietary drawing format